dondeptu/currency-converter-react/README.md

 Hi!
 This is a simple currency converter I created as part of learning interactions in React.js.<br>
 The user can choose from the following currencies: EUR, GBP, USD, and then convert them to Polish zlotys (PLN).<br>
+It also displays the current date and time.

 ## Demo